awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 You set the package type to `Image` if the deployment package is a [container image](https://docs.aws.amazon.com/lambda/latest/dg/lambda-images.html)\.
 For a container image, the code property must include the URI of a container image in the Amazon ECR registry\.
 You do not need to specify the handler and runtime properties\.

 You set the package type to `Zip` if the deployment package is a [\.zip file archive](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html#gettingstarted-package-zip)\.
 For a \.zip file archive, the code property specifies the location of the \.zip file\.
 You must also specify the handler and runtime properties\.
+For a Python example, see [ Deploy Python Lambda functions with \.zip file archives](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html)\.

 You can use [code signing](https://docs.aws.amazon.com/lambda/latest/dg/configuration-codesigning.html) if your deployment package is a \.zip file archive\.
 To enable code signing for this function, specify the ARN of a code\-signing configuration\.
 When a user attempts to deploy a code package with `UpdateFunctionCode`, Lambda checks that the code package has a valid signature from a trusted publisher\.
 The code\-signing configuration includes a set of signing profiles, which define the trusted publishers for this function\.